Crunchy South Indian snack made with rice flour and gram flour or besan…

-- Add water little by little and knead the flours well till you have a soft dough.
-Based on the quality of the rice flour, you might need more or less water, so it's important to add water little by little and knead till a soft dough has formed.
+- Add water little by little and knead the flour mix well till it turns into a soft dough.
+Based on the quality of the rice flour, you might have to add more or less water, so it's important to add water little by little and knead till a soft dough has formed.

 - Heat enough oil for deep frying in a frying pan over medium heat.

 - I've a hand held mould that has to be rotated (used for making idiyappam ) and I used the star shaped disc in it.